FAQs for MFA Theatre Students

 No. Graduate study in each of the areas of emphasis is extremely demanding.
 There is only enough time for students to complete their course and production responsibilities, and students do not have time to hold down a job, or fulfill requirements of an additional degree or area of emphasis within the department.

 Do graduate students teach?

-All Acting and Directing MFA Candidates teach undergraduate courses each semester (depending on performance) during residency.
+Directing MFA Candidates teach undergraduate courses each semester (depending on performance) during residency.
 Design students may also have teaching opportunities, dependant on the student’s goals and the needs of the department.